Mickey Rooney (b. 1920)

 Personal

-Rooney has been married eight times and describes in his autobiography a riotous lifestyle with many sexual conquests.
+Rooney was married eight times and describes in his autobiography a riotous lifestyle with many sexual conquests.

 Mickey Rooney Academy Awards